JackBilbo/lxn-dg808s/README.md

 The map has now an additional layer showing Aitports, Navaids and Airspaces.
 Can be toggled in interface settings on the config page

-Limited the lenght of Usernames in Multiplayer table and map labels.
+Limited the length of Usernames in Multiplayer table and map labels.

 <h2>Installation:</h2>